DarkMinstrel/AnimatedSpriteProgressBar/README.md

 ### Usage

-* put your sprites in one of the "drawable" folders:
+* put your sprites into one of the "drawable" folders:
 ![Example](https://cloud.githubusercontent.com/assets/12033349/12432011/65dd16b8-bf01-11e5-89ed-550f2e457637.png)

 * define the array in values/arrays.xml: